robertthiesmeier/cross_site_imputation/README.md

 </details>

-We can then proceed as previously, and use the final set of imputation coefficients to be used with `mi impute from`.
+We can now proceed as shown above.
+We use the final set of imputation coefficients in the `mi impute from` package.

 ```ruby